Skin gambling and interactive entertainment: the trouble with skin in the game

 Provision of facilities for gambling without a licence is a criminal offence in the UK.
 In addition, there is considerable reputational damage at stake for interactive entertainment companies who become associated with third party sites which enable unlicensed online gambling, particularly where children are involved.
 However, it is not always clear whether the nature of the activities carried out by some skin trading sites constitutes gambling within the meaning of the Gambling Act.

 The Gambling Commission has acknowledged that in some cases the lines are blurred.
 One important factor is the extent to which skins can be readily converted into money and money’s worth, and whether there is a secondary market for the skins.
 Where trading of skins is restricted so that it is within the “closed loop” of a game and the skins cannot easily be converted into cash, this is less likely to be caught.
-That said, where it is clear, the Gambling Commission has already proven it is willing to take action, and in 2017 prosecuted a site which was enabling illegal virtual currency gambling.
-It is important to note that the regulatory framework which applies to gambling differs in different jurisdictions, so an international approach will be needed when considering this from a legal perspective: the issues and solutions in one jurisdiction may not necessarily be the same in another.
+However, the regulatory framework which applies to gambling differs in different jurisdictions, so an international approach will be needed when considering this from a legal perspective: the issues and solutions in one jurisdiction may not necessarily be the same in another.

 What next for skin trading sites and skin gambling?

 The Gambling Commission has made it clear that tackling skin gambling is one of its priorities, and that it expects the interactive entertainment industry to play a part in addressing the problem.
 Its initial focus is likely to be on third party skin gambling sites which enable activities that “feel” like traditional online gambling (for example, casino-style games) and which are being used by, or targeted towards, children.